 3. The disposition expressed by the Lord Jesus Christ is that of the Creator.

 The Lord Jesus Christ not only showed mercy to people, but also revealed His majesty and wrath, which are His inherent disposition—the righteous disposition of intolerance of people’s offenses.
-As for those Pharisees who blocked His will from being carried out, and blasphemed against the work of the Holy Spirit, the Lord rebuked, condemned and cursed them.
-He said: “And whoever speaks a word against the Son of man, it shall be forgiven him: but whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come” (Matthew 12:32); “But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in” (Matthew 23:13).
+As for those Pharisees who tried to block His will from being carried out, and blasphemed against the work of the Holy Spirit, the Lord rebuked, condemned and cursed them.
+He said: “And whoever speaks a word against the (Matthew 12:32); “But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in” (Matthew 23:13).
 From the work of the Lord, we see that the dispositions He revealed are not only mercy and love, but also righteousness and majesty, and that His dispositions are vivid.
 Christ is the embodiment of the Spirit of God, and what He expresses at all times and places is His inherent disposition.
-It is just as God says: “Christ is not merely the manifestation of God on earth, but instead, the particular flesh assumed by God as He carries out and completes His work among man.
-This flesh is not one that can be replaced by just any man, but one that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.”
+It is just as God says: “Christ is not merely the manifestation of God on earth, but also the particular flesh assumed by God as He carries out and completes His work among man.
+This flesh cannot be supplanted by just any man, but is a flesh that can adequately bear God’s work on earth, and express the disposition of God, and well represent God, and provide man with life.”, it shall be forgiven him: but whoever speaks against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come”